regisftm/owasp-toronto/demo/04-tigera-scanner.md

    cd website
    ```

-   The directory structure of the website is as following:
+   The directory structure of the website is as follows:

    <pre>
    .